yashhhhh1/PrepInterview-livekit-agent-baseon-prompt/README.md

 A voice-enabled AI interview agent built with LiveKit and OpenAI, featuring dynamic job descriptions and real-time conversations.

+ <span style="color:red;">⚠️ Note: This is just an example — the main PrepInterview code is private.</span>
 ## Features

 - 🎙️ Real-time voice conversations with AI interviewer